-Emergency Medicine at UC Berkeley
+Emergency Medicine at UCLA

 Considering a career in medicine?
 Thinking about being a pre-med major in college?
 Do you love biology, are fascinated about the human body, or want a career helping people but aren’t sure where to start?
 These are big questions that can influence the next four to twelve years of your life.

 Spend the first week learning basic medical skills and getting training on how to handle situations when medical care is not immediately available.
 Simulations will allow you to learn and practice medical techniques including positioning and extraction, wound care, control of bleeding, stitches and sutures, usage of splints and slings, and other useful potentially life-saving skills.